Tortar/WrappedUnions.jl/README.md

 - @unionsplit f(args...; kwargs...)                -> Calls `unionsplit(f, args, kwargs)`.

-- unwrap(::WrappedUnion)                           -> Returns the instance contained in the wrapped union.
+- unwrap(wu)                                       -> Returns the instance contained in the wrapped union.

 - iswrappedunion(::Type)                           -> Returns true if the type is a wrapped union.